lanhtruonggiang-k63a5/clean-right-click-firefox/README.md

     Open about:config and set toolkit.legacyUserProfileCustomizations.stylesheets to true.

     Go to about:support.
 Find Profile Folder and click Open Folder.

+    (maybe can't find the cause you using (or used to) multi profiles??
+        -> NUKE OPTION !!! : search profiles.ini whole PC.
+        -> Inside Profiles/One-of-these-are-default-profile/

-    Create a new folder named chrome.
+    Create a new folder named chrome inside the profile folder.

     Inside chrome, create a text file named userChrome.css.